A Multimessenger Search for the Supermassive Black Hole Binary in 3C 66B with the Parkes Pulsar Timing Array: Results

 Following~\citet{ng11_3c66b}, for a broader perspective on how PPTA~DR3 limits on $\mathcal{M}$ depend on $f_\text{GW}$ for any SMBHB at the position of 3C~66B, we show Figure~\ref{fig:MassFreq}.
-For this calculation, we use the same prior as in Section~\ref{sec:results:mc}, except the prior on CGW frequency is now $\pi(\log_{10}f_\text{GW})=\mathcal{U}(-9.0,-7.0)~[\log_{10}\text{Hz}]$.
-We also only model the Earth term of the CGW.
-The figure highlights that the PPTA is well-suited to target 3C~66B, as the value suggested by the EM model is at the frequency to which our targeted search is most sensitive.
+For this calculation, we use the same prior as in Section~\ref{sec:results:mc}, except the prior on the CGW frequency is now $\pi(\log_{10}f_\text{GW})=\mathcal{U}(-9.0,-7.0)~[\log_{10}\text{Hz}]$.
+We also only model the Earth term of the CGW signal.
+The figure highlights that the PPTA is well suited to target 3C~66B, as the value suggested by the EM model is at the frequency to which our targeted search is most sensitive.
 Consistent with Figure~\ref{fig:MassPosteriors}, when modeling the pulsar term and using astrophysically motivated priors, we are close to ruling out the best-fit value of the EM model.
 We observe the highest density of posterior samples at around $f_\text{GW}=\text{yr}^{-1}$, which corresponds to uncertainties associated with measuring pulsar positions.
-There is also a minor over-density of posterior samples at $f_\text{GW}=(2~\text{yr})^{-1}$, which corresponds to uncertainties associated with measuring pulsar parallax.
+There is also a minor overdensity of posterior samples at $f_\text{GW}=(2~\text{yr})^{-1}$, which corresponds to uncertainties associated with measuring pulsar parallaxes.
 Given that the posterior is not uniform at these frequencies, some of the uncertainties may be systematic.
 We find that the chirp mass upper limits are constrained to lower values in the targeted search as compared to the results from Figure 7 in the PPTA DR3 all-sky search \citep{ZhaoChen2025}.